The nutrition toolbox to generate in silico diets

 - macrosCalculatedFromMetabolites.csv - The macronutrients as calculated from the measured metabolites for each diet.

-- macrosAsReported.csv - The macronutrients as reported for all the food items that make up each diet.
+- macrosAsReported.csv - The macronutrients as reported for all the dietary food items that make up each diet.

-- macroComparison.png - The figure made output by MATLAB, showing the comparison for each diet between the various macronutrients and how well the metabolite macronutrients align with the reported/label macronutrients and, if provided, the original diet macronutrients.
+- macroComparison.png - The figure made output by MATLAB, showing the comparison for each diet between the various macronutrients and how well the metabolite macronutrients align with the database macronutrients and, if provided, the original diet macronutrients.

 - energyFractionPerMacro.csv - For the lipids, carbohydrates and the proteins - the fraction of their contribution to the total energy of the diet.
-Calculated for the metabolite macronutrients, reported/label macronutrients and, if provided, the original macronutrients.
+Calculated for the metabolite macronutrients, database macronutrients and, if provided, the original macronutrients.

 These files can be used to gain a deeper understanding of diet.
 The total metabolite macronutrients (the macronutrients calculated from measured metabolites) compared to the actual measured macronutrients of the in silico diets give an understanding on how well the overall macronutrients are represented by measured metabolites.
 Comparing the measured macronutrients of the in silico diets and the total macronutrients from the original diet will give an insight as to how well the in silico diet matches the original diet.